So you want a Mourning Gecko as pet?

 Time to talk about the other things you need – food, water, calcium, temperature and all those things.
 This might be a lot of information to take in – but they’re quite easy to took after.
 Just read over it a few times.

-Food: What do they eat?
+Gecko Diet: What do they eat?

-Mourning Geckos don’t eat insects as their main source of food, so they are easy to feed.
+Mourning Geckos don’t eat live insects as their main source of food, so they are easy to feed.
 You need to feed them a meal replacement powder (Crested Gecko Meal Replacement Powders, that’s the staple diet of my two.

 I use the 2-part system which has different fruit flavours), specially designed for their diet – don’t worry, it’s not expensive and once you’ve brought it – it was last 6 months or so since they don’t need a lot mixed – again because they are so small.